stitchdata/docs/_developer-content/connect/guides/api/create-import-api-with-stitch-connect.md

 icon: source
 order: 5

-description: "Create an Import API integration using the Stitch Connect API."
+description: "Create an Import API source using the Stitch Connect API."

 # -------------------------- #